supriyapawar18/Cake-Donut-Website/README.md

 ## Static Pages and other Sections
 - Home Page with Good UI
-- Home page will contain an javascript images annimation.
+- Home page will contain an images annimation.
 - Contact us page will contain an information about timing, address, email id, contact number and opening and closing time of cake shop.
 - About us page will be available which will describe about the project
 - My Products gallery page.
-- Order Placed Successfully page will display after order is placed & By shop again button you will redirect to home again to shop more.
+- Order Placed Successfully page will display after order is placed & By Order again button you will redirect to home again to Order more.
 - Admin Menu Page contains admin operation.
 This page is visible only after admin login is done.

 ## Screenshots